bryanqb07/bryanqb07.github.io/posts/elabftw_xss.md

 );
 ```

 I tested it out and sure enough, it was vulnerable to multiple injection attacks.
+The lesson here: never trust anything with the word `xml` in it, especially not images.

 Since this is a newly published CVE, I won't post the PoC for now, but I will include a link to the security advisory [here](https://github.com/elabftw/elabftw/security/advisories/GHSA-rq98-8jh9-684f).